tstmar/rs/README.md

+rs.py is the script to extract view counts compare.py is the script to compare view counts between different timestamp

+Usage:
 1, python rs.py
 (make sure you can acess reelshort.com with browser, if not, then set up vpn firstly.) the result would be logged into csv files with timestamp as the filename.